 Odds are commonly used in gambling and this is probably (again no pun intended) where most of us have heard the term before.
-The odds is just an extension of probabilities and the are most commonly expressed as a fraction such as one in four, etc.
+The odds is just an extension of probabilities and they are most commonly expressed as a fraction such as one in four, etc.

-A ratio is the comparison of of two numbers and indicates how many times one number is contained or contains another number.
+A ratio is the comparison of two numbers and indicates how many times one number is contained or contains another number.
 For example, a ration of boys to girls is 5 to 1 it means that there are five boys for every one girl.

 By extension odds ratio is the comparison of two different odds.
 For example, if the odds of Team A making the playoffs is 45% and the odds of Team B making the playoffs is 35% the odds ratio is calculated as follows.